We are pleased to confirm that Broadhembury is COV19-Secure and the principles of this are that we:

 We are happy to recommend places nearby that may be ideal to meet up with friends and family.

-Our shop & Reception are open, and we’re happy to see you, but due to social distancing are restricting access to one person at a time.
+Our shop & Reception are open, and we’re happy to see you, but due to social distancing are restricting access to two people at a time.

 We are still stocking a wide range of provisions and local produce; diary products and bakery & butcher by pre-order.
 All pre-orders must now be paid for on ordering.